Self-harm

 In the moment

-- Cold reset: hold an ice cube or run cold water over your wrist (or other place you want to self-harm) for a safe shock that calms your body
+- Cold reset: hold an ice cube or run cold water over your wrist (or other place you want to self-harm) for a safe body “shock” that calms your body

-- Draw instead: use a red pen to draw lines where you want to cut
+- Draw instead: use a red pen to draw lines where you feel like hurting yourself

-- Snap a band: lightly snap a rubber band or elastic on your wrist.
+- Snap a band: lighty snap an elastic band on your wrist to interrupt the urge

 - Ground yourself 5-4-3-2-1: Name 5 things you see, 4 you touch, 3 you hear, 2 you smell, 1 you taste.